The Initial Public Offerings Law Review: France

 EU securities regulations

-EU securities regulations that are applicable to French IPOs are principally composed of: the new Prospectus Regulation, the Delegated Acts, the European Transparency Directive (the Transparency Directive)15 and MAR.16 The Prospectus Regulation, which entered into force on 21 July 2019, is directly applicable in EU Member States and, along with the Delegated Acts adopted in March 2019, repealed and replaced the Prospectus Directive17 and the Commission Regulation.18 An overview of this new regulatory environment is provided below.
+EU securities regulations that are applicable to French IPOs are principally composed of: the Prospectus Regulation, the Delegated Acts, the European Transparency Directive (the Transparency Directive)14 and MAR.15 The Prospectus Regulation is directly applicable in EU Member States and, along with the Delegated Acts adopted in March 2019, repealed and replaced the former Prospectus Directive16 regime, including Commission Regulation (EC) No. 809/2004.17 An overview of this new regulatory environment is provided below.

 French securities regulations

-In addition to EU directives and regulations, French laws, rules and regulations pertaining to French IPOs and French-listed equity issuers include: the French Commercial Code (for issuers incorporated in France), the French Monetary and Financial Code, the AMF's General Regulation and the corporate governance code of listed companies (the AFEP-MEDEF Code) with respect to the governance of listed companies on a 'comply or explain' basis.
+In addition to EU directives and regulations, French laws, rules and regulations pertaining to French IPOs and French-listed equity issuers include: the Commercial Code (for issuers incorporated in France), the Monetary and Financial Code, the AMF's General Regulation and the corporate governance code of listed companies (the AFEP-MEDEF Code) in respect of the governance of listed companies on a 'comply or explain' basis.

 US securities regulations